filipecalegario/awesome-generative-ai/README.md

 ## Generative AI history, maps, and definitions

+* [Introducing the GenAI Prism Infographic by Brian Solis](https://briansolis.com/2023/12/introducing-the-genai-prism-infographic-a-framework-for-colalborating-with-generative-ai/): A Framework for Collaborating with Generative AI
 * [LLM Visualization](https://bbycroft.net/llm)
 * [[2310.04438] A Brief History of Prompt: Leveraging Language Models](https://arxiv.org/abs/2310.04438): the paper presents an exploration of the evolution of prompt engineering.
 The author, Golam Md Muktadir, extensively used ChatGPT for content generation
 * [An AI Engineer’s Guide to Machine Learning and Generative AI | by ai geek (wishesh) | Oct, 2023 | Medium](https://medium.com/@_aigeek/an-ai-engineers-guide-to-machine-learning-and-generative-ai-b7444941ccee)